Calder Memorial Trophy: History

 The Calder Memorial Trophy is named in honour of Frank Calder, the former president of the National Hockey League (NHL) from its inception in 1917 to his death in 1943.
-Although Rookie of the Year honors were handed out beginning in 1932–33, the Calder Trophy was first presented at the conclusion of the 1936–37 NHL season.
+Although Rookie of the Year honors were handed out beginning in 1932–33, the Calder Trophy was first presented at the conclusion of the 1936–37 season.
 Calder himself purchased a trophy each year to award to the winner.

 After Calder's death in 1943 a permanent trophy was cast, and it was renamed the Calder Memorial Trophy.

 The trophy has been won the most times by rookies from the Toronto Maple Leafs, who have won it on ten occasions, with the most recent being Auston Matthews in 2017.
 The second-most is the Chicago Blackhawks with nine wins.

-Since the 1948 season, the voting is conducted at the end of the regular season by members of the Professional Hockey Writers' Association, and each individual voter ranks their top five candidates on a 10–7–5–3–1 points system.
+Since the 1947–48 season, the voting is conducted at the end of the regular season by members of the Professional Hockey Writers' Association, and each individual voter ranks their top five candidates on a 10–7–5–3–1 points system.
 Three finalists are named and the trophy is awarded at the NHL Awards ceremony after the playoffs.